rocketshipapps/adblockfast/README.md

 Adblock Fast for mobile lets you choose your blocking mode.
 If you tap the **Fast** button or link, our default filtering rules are activated.
-If you tap the **Faster** button or link, a more comprehensive, up-to-date set of filtering rules are activated; Faster is an experimental mode that uses what should be an unnoticeable amount of your background bandwidth to crawl websites and detect new ad domain names to filter (code for the latter will be open-sourced here once sufficiently cleaned up).
+If you tap the **Faster** button or link, a more comprehensive, up-to-date set of filtering rules are activated; Faster is an experimental mode that uses what should be an unnoticeable amount of your background bandwidth to anonymously crawl [popular websites](network/urls.txt) (no cookies or any other personal info are used) and detect new ad domain names to filter.

 ### How can Adblock Fast for Windows be uninstalled<em>?</em>